jiaaro/jiaaro/_posts/2013-03-25-KNN-for-humans.md

 KNN is a "classifier", which is a type of algorithm that (you guessed it) classifies things.

-Let's put it in more concrete terms: We want to teach the computer to answer the question, **What kind of fruit is this?**
+Let's put it in more concrete terms: We want to teach the computer to answer the question, “**What kind of fruit is this?**”

 You're the owner of an orchard, and you're tired of paying workers to sort your fruits on the assembly line.
 The job is boring, the workers hate it, and you already measure the weight and color of every fruit on the line anyway.
 It should be simple enough to have a machine do it.

 You have a set of already classified (categorized, tagged, etc)  information - and you want to automatically figure out where new data (fruits) fits into your classification automatically. i.e., Is it an Apple or a Banana?

-Here's some fruit we already measured:
+Here's some fruit the workers logged before they got shit-canned:

      --------------------------------------------
     |  weight (g)  |   color  ||  Type of fruit  |